Heriberto Vélez

-Heriberto Vélez Vélez (born January 25, 1969) is a Puerto Rican politician and the current mayor of Quebradillas.
+Heriberto Vélez Vélez (born January 25, 1964) is a Puerto Rican politician and the current mayor of Quebradillas.
 Vélez is affiliated with the Popular Democratic Party (PPD) and has served as mayor since 2005.
-Has a bachelor's degree in Education, with a concentration in mathematics from the Pontifical Catholic University of Puerto Rico.

 Personal life

 According to a report by El Nuevo Día in 2016 Heriberto's main residence and a separate plot of land are located in Quebradillas and are valued at $225,000.
 The mayor also owns another property valued at $250,000 in Cabo Rojo.
-Three vehicles were under the mayor's name including a Pathfinder, Ford Mustang and Doge Ram.
+Three vehicles were under the mayor's name including a Pathfinder, Ford Mustang and Dodge Ram.

+Education

+Graduated from Juan Alejo Arizmendi High School in Quebradillas.
+Has a bachelor's degree in Education, with a concentration in mathematics from the Pontifical Catholic University of Puerto Rico.

 Tenure as Mayor

 Heriberto has been mayor of Quebradillas since 2006.
 He was reflected during the 2016 election with 59% of the vote and in 2020 he won his fifth term with 62% of the vote.

 During his tenure as mayor Heriberto has inaugurated six electronic libraries, various community centers, an aquatic park named "Los Chorritos Piratas", and a mini golf course.
-In 2021 the mayor inaugurated a daycare center for children ages 3-5 and a fitness center. n 2013 the mayor purchased a mansion with an initial investment of $2 million to turn the property into a hotel the next year.
+In 2021 the mayor inaugurated a daycare center for children ages 3–5 and a fitness center.
+In 2013 the mayor purchased a mansion with an initial investment of $2 million to turn the property into a hotel the next year.
 According to the state agency the Center for Municipal Revenue Collection (CRIM, for its initials in Spanish) the municipality still owns the property but the mansion has not been converted.
 In January 2021 the municipal government purchased heavy machinery to assist with the removal of vegetation.